aws-samples/sql-based-etl-on-amazon-eks/spark-on-eks/README.md

 ## Deploy CFN

-The provisioning takes about 30 minutes to complete.
+**Deployment Time**: about 30 minutes

   |   Region  |   Launch Template |
   |  ---------------------------   |   -----------------------  |
   |  ---------------------------   |   -----------------------  |
   **US East (N. Virginia)**| [![Deploy to AWS](images/00-deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?stackName=SparkOnEKS&templateURL=https://blogpost-sparkoneks-us-east-1.s3.amazonaws.com/blog/v1.0.0/SparkOnEKS.template)

 * Option1: Deploy with default (recommended).
-Use the following script to deploy in a different region.
+Check out the **Customization** session to deploy in a different region.

-* Option2: Fill in the parameter `jhubuser` if you want to setup a customized username for Jupyter login.
+* Option2: Fill in the parameter `jhubuser` if use your choice of username to login JupyterHub.

 * Option3: If ETL your own data, input the parameter `datalakebucket` with your S3 bucket.
 `NOTE: the S3 bucket must be in the same region as the deployment region.`

 ## Customization

-Build your own solution on top of the project, for example reconfigure the Jupyter notebook, or regenerate the CFN for your region:
+Build your own solution on top of the project, for example reconfigure the Jupyter notebook, or regenerate the CloudFormation for your region:
 ```bash
 export BUCKET_NAME_PREFIX=<your_bucket_name> # bucket where customized code will reside
 export AWS_REGION=<your_region>